jicahoo/postgres-query-optimize-notes/README.md

 ## Query Plan

 ## Slow query pattern:
+### Use expression or function call in JOIN's condition.
+* If you do so, query plan can't leverage index. think one example.

 ### Multiple self JOINS
 * We can leverage CASE WHEN to dedup slow self JOINS.
 * Think why nested loop is, sometimes, better than hash join when there is index?